 - The internship host site might have specific insurance requirements of the student (including professional liability and other types of insurance), so it is recommended that students check the host site’s insurance requirements before making any insurance purchases.
 Some host sites might be willing to extend their insurance coverage to hosted students, but the students may wish to also purchase their own insurance coverage.

-- Students must provide copies of insurance, if required, directly to the site or through a third party service provider such as Certifiedbackground.com.
-The University will not maintain evidence of such records on behalf of students.
+- Students must provide copies of insurance, if required, directly to the site or through a third party service provider.
+(Feel free to check with your employer as to a resource they recommend) The University will not maintain evidence of such records on behalf of students.

-- Students must provide copies of background clearances, evidence of health immunizations and health insurance, if required, directly to the site or through a third party service provider such as Certifiedbackground.com.
-The University will not maintain such records on behalf of students.
+- Students must provide copies of background clearances, evidence of health immunizations and health insurance, if required, directly to the site or through a third party service provider.
+(Feel free to check with your employer as to a resource they recommend) The University will not maintain such records on behalf of students.

-It is especially important for students considering the Credit by Portfolio option to check with their employer regarding NDA's before beginning the Credit by Portfolio process, as it may be easier to use a current position to fulfill the internship requirement.
+It is especially important for students considering the Credit by Portfolio option to check with their employer regarding NDA's before beginning the Credit by Portfolio process, as it may be easier to use a current position to fulfill the internship requirement by registering you into the IST 495 class.
 Be sure to contact the Office of Career Solutions and Corporate Engagement to discuss options in a timely manner regarding your internship options, especially as you approach your final semesters.

 If an agreement for a Credit by Portfolio is required, and an NDA cannot be reached between the University and your employer/organization, the college cannot accept the portfolio to fulfill the internship requirement.